Nursing Honors Program

 The KU School of Nursing Honors Program offers enhanced educational opportunities for the most academically talented, promising and motivated baccalaureate students.
 The program, for juniors and seniors, provides a foundation for leadership development and articulation into graduate education.

 The junior year in the program focuses on exploration of an area of interest to the individual student.
 Students enroll in NURS 382, Honors Seminar, a 1-credit seminar in which students are introduced to active School of Nursing researchers and ultimately paired with a faculty mentor.
 The students then begin exploring the research literature and issues about their individual topic of interest, culminating in a written annotated bibliography and presentation.
 The seminar meets multiple times throughout the spring semester.

 The senior thesis or project is the focus of the program's senior year with the student and mentor working closely together throughout the project.
 Students enroll in the honors section of NURS 481, Evidence Based Practice: Translating Research to Practice, during the summer session, to learn the basics of scientific inquiry.
 During the fall and spring of their senior year, students enroll in NURS 482 and NURS 483, Honors Practicum, for 2 credits each semester.
 In this practicum, the student develops and completes a research project under the guidance of the research mentor.
 Students are given multiple opportunities to present their projects via paper or poster at undergraduate research presentation events.
 The practica and project culminate in the preparation of a research paper and an oral presentation of research findings.

 Only students enrolled in the basic BSN program full-time with an overall GPA of 3.25 or higher should apply to the program; admission to the program is selective.
 The application deadline is the Monday after Thanksgiving.

 Students in the University of Kansas Honors Program or other university honors program will automatically be admitted to the departmental program but they do need to complete an application for administrative purposes.
-Nursing Honors Program courses may be used to complete the University Honors Program.
+Nursing Honors Program courses may be used to complete the University of Kansas Honors Program.